Akashvarma26/Monetara/README.md

     - Outputs results in tables and Markdown.

 ### 4. Playground App
-- Purpose: Runs the agents in a web application interface hosted on the phidata cloud.
+- Purpose: Runs the agents in a web application interface hosted on the Agno cloud.
 - Features:
     - Interactive agent execution.
     - Real-time tool calls and responses.